 SHAFAQNA (International Shia News Association)-Yemen PM resigns amid escalating clashes between Ansarullah fighters and Al-Qaeda militia, TV and government official said.

 The resignation of Prime Minister Mohamed Basindawa, who accused the president of being “autocratic”, came as Ansarullah fighters seized the government headquarters in the capital on Sunday, senior officials said.

+Al-Manar correspondent reported that Ansarullah movement will submit the military and govenrment headquarters which they seized to the military police.
+The fighters, who have been locked in deadly clashes for days with militants and troops, also took over the state radio station, officials said.
 A spokesman for the movement, Mohammed Abdulsalam, confirmed on his Facebook page that the government complex had been taken and the premier had stepped down.